 p.
-597. Change the spelling Acanthidops bairdii to Acanthidops bairdi, in the citation for the genus, the heading for the species, and the citation for the species.
+597. Change the spelling Acanthidops bairdii to Acanthidops bairdii to Acanthi-dops bairdi, in the citation for the genus, the heading for the species, and the citation for the species.
 Add the following to the end of the species account: